 - The process for submitting applications electronically under the Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship Program has several parts.
 The following is a brief summary of the process; however, all applicants should review and follow the detailed description of the application process that is contained in the application package.
-In summary, the major parts are as follows: (1) IHEs must e-mail the following information to email@example.com: Name of university, and full name and e-mail address of potential project director.
+In summary, the major steps are as follows: (1) IHEs must e-mail the following information to firstname.lastname@example.org: name of university, and full name and e-mail address of potential project director.
 We recommend that applicant IHEs submit this information as soon as possible to ensure that applicant IHEs obtain access to the e-Application system well before the application deadline date.
-We suggest that applicant IHEs send this information no later than August 29, 2007, in order to facilitate timely submission of their applications; (2) Students must complete their individual applications and submit them to their IHE's project director using e-Application; (3) Persons providing references for individual students must complete and submit reference forms for the students and submit them to the IHE's project director using e-Application; and 4) The IHE's project director must officially submit the IHE's application, which must include all eligible individual student applications, reference forms, and other required forms, using e-Application.
-Student transcripts, however, must be mailed or hand delivered to the Department on or before the application deadline date using the applicable mail or hand delivery instructions for paper applications in this notice.
+We suggest that applicant IHEs send this information no later than two weeks prior to the closing date, in order to facilitate timely submission of their applications; (2) Students must complete their individual applications and submit them to their IHE's project director using e-Application; (3) Persons providing references for individual students must complete and submit reference forms for the students and submit them to the IHE's project director using e-Application; and (4) The IHE's project director must officially submit the IHE's application, which must include all eligible individual student applications, reference forms, and other required forms, using e-Application.

-- The IHE must complete the electronic submission of the grant application by 4:30 p.m., Washington, DC time, on the application deadline date.
-The e-Application system will not accept an application for this program after 4:30 p.m., Washington, DC time, on the application deadline date.
+- The IHE must complete the electronic submission of the grant application by 4:30:00 p.m., Washington, DC time, on the application deadline date.
+E-Application will not accept an application for this competition after 4:30:00 p.m., Washington, DC time, on the application deadline date.
 Therefore, we strongly recommend that both the IHE and the student applicant not wait until the application deadline date to begin the application process.

 - Student applicants will not receive additional point value because the student submits his or her application in electronic format, nor will we penalize the IHE or student applicant if the applicant qualifies for an exception to the electronic submission requirement, as described elsewhere in this section, and submits an application in paper format.

-- IHEs must submit all documents, except for student transcripts, electronically, including the Application for Federal Assistance (SF 424), the Supplement to the SF 424, and all necessary assurances and certifications.
+- IHEs must submit all documents electronically, including the Application for Federal Assistance (SF 424), the Supplement to the SF 424, and all necessary assurances and certifications.
 Both IHEs and student applicants must attach any narrative sections of the application as files in a .DOC (document), .RTF (rich text), or .PDF (Portable Document) format.
-If an IHE or a student applicant uploads a file type other than the three file types specified above or submits a password protected file, we will not review that material.
+If an IHE or a student applicant uploads a file type other than the three file types specified in this paragraph or submits a password protected file, we will not review that material.

-- Both the IHE's and the student applicant's electronic application must comply with any page limit requirements described in this notice.
+- Both the IHE's and the student applicant's electronic applications must comply with any page limit requirements described in this notice.

 - Prior to submitting your electronic application, you may wish to print a copy of it for your records.

-- After the individual student applicant electronically submits his or Start Printed Page 50944her application to the student's IHE, the student will receive an automatic acknowledgment.
-In addition, the applicant IHE's Project Director will receive a copy of this acknowledgment by email.
+- After the individual student applicant electronically submits his or her application to the student's IHE, the student will receive an automatic acknowledgment.
+In addition, the applicant IHE's project director will receive a copy of this acknowledgment by e-mail.
 After a person submits a reference electronically, he or she will receive an online confirmation.
-After the applicant IHE submits its application, including all eligible individual student applications, to the Department, the applicant IHE will receive an automatic acknowledgment, which will include a PR/Award number (an identifying number unique to the IHE's application).
+After the applicant IHE submits its application, including all eligible individual student applications, to the Department, the applicant IHE will receive an automatic acknowledgment, which will include a PR/Award Number (an identifying number unique to the IHE's application).

-- Within three working days after submitting the IHE's electronic application, the IHE must fax a signed copy of the SF 424 to the Application Control Center after following these steps:
+- Within three working days after submitting the IHE's electronic application, the IHE must follow these steps:

 (1) Print SF 424 from e-Application.